Skip to Content

 The biggest plus on this cruise was the Carnival staff.
 While all cruise line staff are trained to be courteous and helpful, I felt many gave exceptional service.

 As a Celiac, I have to watch what I eat.
-However, my waiters were always helpful and ensured my food never contained any allergens.
+However, my servers were always helpful and ensured my food never contained any allergens.

 There were also a couple of photographers who were terrific at portrait pictures.
 While most cruise passengers shy away from photographers, I like to get at least one photo from each cruise.